 - The following uses are explicitly prohibited: large stables, short-term rentals and bed and breakfasts, manufactured homes and home parks, and kennels.
 These uses are defined in Article 2. - → We have interpreted use allowances (permitted or special) as best as possible.
-The use matrix controls P or S in bold red font to indicate further suggested allowances. - → Current use standards were maintained. - However, for vehicle rental establishments, the limitation of five vehicles maximum has been removed but a standard has been added that they are only permitted as part of a hotel, and the permission for an associated car wash and repair facility has been eliminated. - → All terms are defined in Section 7.4, and what is a new definition and what is revised is indicated.
+The use matrix controls P or S in bold red font to indicate further suggested allowances. - → Current use standards were maintained. - For vehicle rental establishments, the limitation of five vehicles maximum has been removed but a standard has been added that they are only permitted as part of a hotel, and the permission for an associated car wash and repair facility has been eliminated. - → All terms are defined in Section 7.4, and what is a new definition and what is revised is indicated. - → Wireless telecommunication facilities have been prohibited in the residential districts.